 Sir David Attenborough has spent more than half a century bringing us incredible stories from the natural world, and championing its protection.
-On 5 April, a new eight-part natural history documentary series will go live on Netflix.
-It’s called Our Planet, and it’s produced by the team behind Blue Planet and Planet Earth, and narrated by Sir David.
+Earlier this year his new show, Our Planet, was released on Netflix.
+It was produced by the team behind Blue Planet and Planet Earth, and narrated by Sir David.

 The series is different to the natural history shows that have come before, says the show’s creators.
 It explains that what we do in the next 20 years is crucial for the future of the environment, and it outlines the must-saves: the big but simple changes we need to make to give us the best shot possible of maintaining the health of the natural world.